Zelhorst92/MyPortfolio/README.md

 ---

-## User Stories
+## User/Siteowner Stories
-As a user;
+As a user, I want;
-* I want a website that is easy and intuitively to use.
+* a website that is easy and intuitively to use.
-* I want to see what the website is about at first glance.
+* to see what the website is about at first glance.
-* I want a website that works on all screen sizes.
+* a website that works on all screen sizes.
-* I want to register to the website.
-* I want to login to the website.
+* to be able to traverse to relevant social media.
-* I want to buy products/ donate to the site owner.
-* I want to read about the site owner.
+* to read about the site owner.
     * ~~Blog/forum~~
     * Past builds
     * Experiences with;